 Computer Science 11-16

 This GUTP course prepares trainees to teach Computer Science across Key Stages 3 and 4.
 In addition, all trainees will gain experience of teaching Computer Science post-16 in line with the courses offered in schools.
-There are Subject Knowledge Enhancement courses available for successful applicants prior to starting the course.
 The course is carefully tailored to meet the Teachers’ Standards and will include training on:

 - The Computer Science curriculum